 New buildings can be built very close to trees with neither suffering.
 We have handled thousands of trees on development sites in relation to projects of all sizes, from small domestic extensions to large commercial sites.
-Three examples:
+Here are three examples.

-- we were consulted in a major road construction project in one of London’s premier residential areas, Kensington Palace Gardens and Palace Green, where substantial mature London plane trees were successfully retained throughout; and
+We were consulted in a major road construction project in one of London’s premier residential areas, Kensington Palace Gardens and Palace Green.
+Substantial mature London plane trees were successfully retained throughout.

 Architects, town planning consultants and developers all use our services.
 Our reports ‘speak the language’ of local authority planning departments.
 We provide assessments according to BS 5837:2012 Trees in relation to construction — Recommendations.
 These enable you to maximise the value of your site, by, for example, identifying trees that may look sound and healthy but are in fact not safe to retain.
 Trees retained in good condition can add as much as 15–20% to the sale value of the finished development.
 By enabling you to retain the right tree in the right place, a valuable and enduring gift to the future is made.